Chief of Party

 Denise has over a decade experience working as a bookkeeper in both the corporate and NPO sectors including the Nelson Mandela Foundation, JAM International and Harith General Partners, a PAN African Fund management and private equity firm.
 She is currently completing a Diploma in Management Accounting.

 Lipuo has previously worked for the United Nations Development Programme (UNDP) in Lesotho as Project Officer under Lesotho Foresight and Scenarios Project of the Governance and Peacebuilding.
-She has worked with communities and the authorities in the southern districts on various projects around construction, water harvesting and capacity development for Ministry of Local Government districts’ staff, community councilors, chiefs, youth, and women.
+She has worked with communities and the authorities in the southern districts on various projects around construction, water harvesting and capacity development for Ministry of Local Government districts’ staff, community councillors, chiefs, youth, and women.
 She holds a Bachelor’s degree in Public Administration, Development Studies and Politics from the National University of Lesotho and an Advanced Diploma in Project Management from the International Commercial Management Institute.